 Most of my life was spent alone.
 Fending for myself, making my own choices, self absorbed and that was out of survival.
 I didn't have the view of life as the glass half full, I didn't have the view of life as a glass half empty also.
 I had a view of a life as a broken glass and the contents in that glass seeped down a cold walkway as people walked on the pieces and heard the glass shatter only to be focused on their desires of their destination.

 My view on life was not healthy.
 I felt I was that glass.
 And I silently seeped through the cracks of the sidewalk I would soon evaporate only for no one to notice me.
 I was very quiet, kept and to myself.
 I didn't have a voice.
 I didn't believe anyone cared for what I did acknowledge.
 I was looked over and the only acknowledgement there was when there was a task to be done that I could help with.

-I was raised when the mindset of being alone and handling things on my own.
+I was raised with the mindset of being alone and handling things on my own, was the only way for me.
 I would go to elders to only get shut down or pushed away.
 I didn't have much wisdom to glean from.
 I gained skills and those skills were to sneak, lie and I guess a really great one was cleaning lol.
 But with cleaning, it became a crutch to deal with my internal issues.